waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Correction:** Psychic-type moves deal NEUTRAL (1x) damage to Rock-type Pokémon.

 # III.
 Puzzle Mechanics & Problem Solving
-## A. Current Puzzle Plan: Victory Road 3F
+## A. Current Puzzle Plan: Victory Road 2F
-- **Objective:** Clear the boulder barrier at (8, 11) to access the western part of the floor.
+- **Objective:** Clear the boulder barrier at (24, 15) to access the ladder at (26, 15).
-- **Hypothesis (Disproven):** A boulder must be dropped from 3F to 2F to solve the 2F puzzle.
-(This was based on a misunderstanding of the 2F puzzle's unsolvable state).
-- **New Hypothesis:** The boulder at (25, 11) must be pushed onto the switch at (4, 6) to clear the barrier at (8, 11).
-This will likely grant access to the western section of 3F, which contains another puzzle.
+- **Hypothesis (Re-evaluation):** The puzzles on this floor have reset due to changing floors.
+The immediate priority is to re-solve the western puzzle by pushing the boulder from (5, 15) to the switch at (2, 17).
+This will clear the barrier at (8, 9) and (8, 10), granting access to the rest of the floor.

 ## B. Key Discoveries
 - **Victory Road 1F - Boulder/Steps Interaction (Confirmed):** Boulders cannot be pushed onto `steps` tiles.